3StrandTech/Packet-Tracer-Networking/README.md

 <h2> Project Overview </h2>

 <br> A simple network project demonstrating a basic network with three PCs connected to a switch with a router connected to the switch.
-The router will function as a dhcp server with a pool of ip addresses to hand out to the PCs. <br>
+The router will function as a DHCP server with a pool of ip addresses to hand out to the PCs. <br>

 <h2> Project Objective </h2>